 This recipe makes approximately 14 dozen cookies, but never fear…you can easily half the recipe, if you’re not planning to feed an entire village, or eat them all by yourself.
 These cookies also freeze very well, so I usually make the whole batch at once and then freeze some for another time.
 The ginger flavor permeates these delicious cookies, and if you choose to dip them in white chocolate icing or drizzle them with glaze, you won’t be sorry!

-I usually dip half of the cookie in a white chocolate icing, but they can also be drizzled with a light powdered sugar glaze, as seen in the photo below.
+I usually dip half of the cookie in a white chocolate icing, but they can also be drizzled with a light powdered sugar glaze or semi- sweet or white chocolate glaze, as seen in the photos below.
 Both instructions and ingredients are included in the printable recipe (below).

 Recipe adapted from: Laura Kimball, via Taste of Home Magazine